 Non-residents from other countries must take a full driver licence examination which includes a vision test, a written examination, and a road test.
 Exceptions are those from the following European countries who may exchange for a Class 5 (including a motorcycle endorsement without testing, if applicable) or a class 6 or 6D.

 Austria, Australia, Belgium, Denmark, England, France, Germany, Isle of Man, Ireland, Italy, Japan, Netherlands (Holland), New Zealand, Norway, Portugal, Scotland, Republic of Korea (South Korea)*, Spain, Sweden, Switzerland, Taiwan* and Wales.

 A non-resident from any foreign country (outside of North America and including those above) must provide the following documentation:

 - Their original driver's licence

-- An English translation of the driver’s licence (from a translation agency or an International Driver’s Licence), if not already in English or French
+- An official translation of the driver’s licence (from a translation agency or an International Driver’s Licence), if not already in English or French

 A formal agreement has been entered with the Republic of Korea whereby the applicant must have first contacted the Consulate General of the Republic of Korea which will create a package of documents.
 This package is to be retained as part of the source documents.
 The Consulate General will prepare a packet of documents for the applicant which includes